kaykay2409/Preventable-Deaths-in-Nigeria/README.md

-# Preventable-Deaths-in-Nigeria
+# Preventable-Deaths-In-Nigeria

-A Project on the Nigeria City Village Death Accessing The Link Between Preventable Deaths And The Availability Of Hospitals And Medicine
+A Project On The Nigeria City Village Death Accessing The Link Between Preventable Deaths And The Availability Of Hospitals And Medicine.